coracle-social/how-to-nostr/content/book.md

 In the latter case there is less information available for solving the routing problem, which means multiple heuristics might be relevant for a given event, depending on how it might be queried.

-## The Outbox Model And Friends
+### The Outbox Model And Friends

 This is where the "Outbox Model" comes in.
-The Outbox model combines cryptographic identity with selective content replication, and was the first heuristic defined for solving the routing problem, but is certainly not the only one - other heuristics have emerged over time as the same problem cropped up in different contexts.
-At the end of this section, I'll enumerate several variations and their accompanying heuristics.
+The Outbox model combines cryptographic identity with selective content replication, and was the first heuristic defined for solving the routing problem, but is certainly not the only one — other heuristics have emerged over time as the same problem cropped up in different contexts.

-For now, I want to focus in some detail on the Outbox in particular, since understanding it is crucial for keeping decentralized, and the heuristics it defines are paradigmatic for the rest.
+At the end of this section, I'll enumerate a few other relay selection scenarios and their accompanying heuristics.
+For now, I want to focus in some detail on the Outbox in particular, since understanding it is crucial for keeping Nostr decentralized, and the heuristics it defines are paradigmatic for the rest.

-In the early days, nostr was used primarily for microblogging, and so NIP 65 was created in order to solve this problem *in that specific context*.
-NIP 65 therefore allows users to publish a `kind 10002` "relay selections" event, "to advertise relays where the user generally writes to".
+In the early days, Nostr was used primarily for microblogging (and to a large extent still is), and so [NIP 65](https://github.com/nostr-protocol/nips/blob/master/65.md) was created in order to solve this problem *in that specific context*.
+NIP 65 allows users to publish a `kind 10002` "relay selections" event "to advertise relays where the user generally writes to".

 By publishing their relay selections, users are declaring to the rest of the network that events they *create for public consumption* can be found there.
 This covers things like blog posts, microblogging events, and user profiles.